A Look At The Process

 I have heard it said that forging can add more carbon to low carbon steels.
 Or adds more carbon to already high carbon steels.
 The amount of carbon is really not enough to be noticeable.
 Since iron doesn’t really accept carbon until it’s in it’s liquid form, which requires temperatures much higher than that found in the forging processes.
 The best way to achieve a high carbon content is to add the carbon and all other ingredients in the crucible during manufacture.
 Which explains my pet peave of not making knives from rail road spikes and such.
 Even the so called high carbon spikes.
 Do you really think those penny pinching rail road companies ever sprung the money to buy true high carbon steel spikes?

 And finally heat treat.
 By using a known steel with an exact recipe for heat treatment results in a consistent RC hardness every time.
 Which to me is very important.
 It ensures me that I am producing the highest quality knives that I am capable of producing.
 Using an electronically controlled oven also cuts down fire hazard and I don’t have to guess at when to quench.
 It also cuts down the fire hazard from quenching in oil, because I use only “Air Quench” steels in my stock removal process, which requires the temp to be lowered using no form of liquid, especially a flammable one.
-The results for me are a consistent RC61 through out all my knives for excellent edge retention.
+The results for me are a consistent RC 59-61 depending on steel type through out all my knives for excellent edge retention.
 Yes, even the stainless ones.

 Someone recently made the assumption on social media, that I don’t even own a forge or anvil.
 Actually, I do own a nice forge and anvil.
 It’s just I prefer the stock removal method and get great results with it.
 So there it is “No Forge No Fire” explained.
-For more details on the process or to learn the art of knife making using the stock removal method that I use, please visit my page “Online Classes”.
-Even if you use the forging process, there’s some great usable info, tips, and tutorials.
-We can all learn from each other.